 Marchetto and his wife, Jean Marie, reside in Villanova, PA, with their two daughters, Dana and Nicole.

-Frank Brady is in his sixth season as the team's chiropractor.
+Frank Brady is in his seventh season as the team's chiropractor.
 Brady graduated with a doctorate in chiropractic from Pennsylvania College of Chiropractic in 1994.
 Since that time, he has worked in private practice at the Greater Philadelphia Chiropractic Center in Northeast Philadelphia.
 He also has a second location in Fort Washington, PA.

 Brady is an active member in the PFCS (Professional Football Chiropractic Society) and is also affiliated with various local, state, and national chiropractic associations.